 Passthrough cost includes interchange fees determined by the networks and paid to the issuing banks, plus dues, fees and assessments (DFA) paid to the card networks.
 It does not include your payment provider fees, so your payment provider fees need to be considered when determining the buy-rate.
 If your cost is passthrough + 20 bps and you want a margin of 25 bps, you’d set your price at passthrough + 45 bps.

-Interchange plus has certain benefits benefits:
+Interchange plus has certain benefits:

 However, this model can also create several challenges for platforms: